python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

     return await client.submit(h, x)
 ```

-When provide the asynchronous function to the `learner` and run it via `AsyncRunner`.
+When providing the asynchronous function to the `learner` and run it via `AsyncRunner`.

 ```{code-cell} ipython3
 learner = adaptive.Learner1D(async_h, bounds=(-1, 1))